 How to change value in xml file using sed in linux?

-by maddison_wintheiser , in category: General Help , 6 months ago
+by maddison_wintheiser , in category: General Help , a year ago

 How to change value in xml file using sed in linux?